bpandola/advent-of-code/2020/README.md

 it in an intermediate data structure.
 My doing so just added more code in which a bug could hide.
 Lesson learned.

+## Day 3: Toboggan Trajectory

+Fun, straightforward little puzzle today involving the usual ascii map of `#`s and `.`s to indicate obstacles and open space.
+I made a couple dumb mistakes, but thankfully they blew up at runtime.
+Once my program actually worked, I got both solutions correct on the first try.
+Just under 10 minutes for Part 1 and exactly 15 minutes total for both parts, which left me ranked >2000th place.
+Man these coders are fast!